tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 2/Day but 1/Battle

-Attacks made using these bracers deal negative energy damage.
+Attacks made using these bracers deal necrotic damage.
 When you make an attack using these bracers, target an enemy’s PD instead of AC.

 **Quirk:** Practices fighting blindfold.